focusoor/CTFs/README.md

 # CTFs
-Web3 CTFs on one place with solutions
+Web3 CTFs on one place with solutions.
+WIP...